50 American Small Towns Known for the Weirdest Things

 Kalkaska, Michigan: Shoe trees

 There are dozens of shoe trees all across the state of Michigan.
-No, not the kind you keep in your closet, but very literally, trees that are absolutely covered with shoes hanging by the laces.
-Who started it and what do they all mean?
-There are rumors, but no one really knows for sure.
+No, not the kind you keep in your closet, but very literally, trees covered with shoes hanging by the laces.
+Who started it, and what do they all mean?
+There are rumors, but no one knows for sure.
 High school seniors reportedly throw their shoes on a tree north of Kalkaska once they graduate.
-Other shoe trees around the state are said to be cursed, connected with serial killers, or signs that drugs are sold nearby.
+Other shoe trees around the state are said to be cursed, connected with serial killers or signs that drugs are sold nearby.

 Kensington, MN, USA May 16, 2013 The Controversial Kensington Rune, alleging Norse Discovery of North America Prior to Columbus, is on Display at the Kensington Museum in Kensington, Minnesota